 Currently, a significant number of criminal prosecutions of widely recognized human rights abuses are taking place in national courts, including in Guatemala and Argentina.
 Additionally, several significant civil suits are currently underway in U.S. courts under what, in some ways, can be considered the civil counterpart to universal jurisdiction (although personal jurisdiction must still be established).
 These include a suit under the Torture Victims Protection Act and Alien Tort Claims Act against former Somali officials for torture and other violations.
 Visit the IJRC page on Domestic Prosecutions and Civil Suits for additional information.

 National Human Rights Institutions are independent bodies with a legal status between government and civil society.
-Although established through either constitutional or statutory provisions, they should enjoy – at least in theory – complete independence and autonomy from the government to enable a National Human Rights Institution’s ability to receive and act on complaints of human rights violations that may result from government actions or inaction.
+Although established through either constitutional or statutory provisions, they should enjoy – at least in theory – complete independence and autonomy from the government to receive and act on complaints of human rights violations that may result from government actions or inaction.
 Visit IJRC’s pages on NHRIs for additional information.

 Universal jurisdiction is the term commonly used to describe the criminal prosecution, in national courts, of individuals suspected of committing international crimes, such as crimes against humanity and torture.
 Universal jurisdiction is based in the idea that the prosecution of such acts is owed erga omnes by all States to the international community of States, as part of the jus cogens nature of customary international law that prohibits such crimes.
 Spain has been the most notable example of the exercise of universal jurisdiction to try alleged crimes against humanity.
 Visit IJRC’s page on Universal Jurisdiction for additional information.